 It’s safe to say that when you are remodeling your house you are aiming for perfection.
 Otherwise, why would you venture into renovation land?
 However, there is a chance to miss design details, especially when we are drawn into the world of endless possibilities that a renovation entails.
-That is why we’ve diligently crafted this list of top 10 most common bathroom design mistakes and how to avoid them.
+That is why we’ve diligently crafted this list of top 10 most common bathroom remodel mistakes and how to avoid them.

 1. Not having clear needs and ideas for space